This easy Vegan Pie Crust recipe has a delicious buttery, flaky texture and is perfect for any sweet or savory pie.

 Below I am going to share the food processor pie crust method.
 This is my favorite so far.
 It’s fast, efficient, and no-fail, so perfect for beginners.

 First, fill a bowl with cold water and ice cubes and set it aside for later.
 Then, make sure you add a minimum of 1/2 cup of chill water to the bowl.
 The amount doesn’t have to be precise.

 You will understand why later.

-Now, the absolute trick to making a delicious flaky pie crust is to use cold ingredients straight out from the fridge.
+The trick to making a delicious flaky pie crust is using cold ingredients straight out of the fridge.
 It means the vegan butter and vegan spread should be cold and the water iced.